How to know if an account is real or fake

 Is following more people than they have followers

-On services like Instagram and Twitter, if a person is following more people than how many followers are following them by a large percentage, it is often a clear sign of a fake account.
-Often a person who creates fake accounts create a script (bot) that automatically follows other people in the hopes that they will follow them back and increase their follower count.
+On services like Instagram and Twitter, if a person follows more people than people following them by a large percentage, it's often a clear sign of a fake account.
+Often a person who creates fake accounts create a script (bot) that automatically follows other people in the hopes that they follow them back and increase their follower count.

 Substitution of characters

-Another common tactic used by fake accounts on Twitter is using characters that resemble another character.
-For example, you could substitute the "m" in "trump" with an "n" which is not going to be noticed by most people looking at the name "Donald Trunp."
+Another common tactic used by fake accounts on Twitter uses characters that resemble another character.
+For example, you could substitute the "m" in "trump" with an "n" which is not noticed by most people looking at the name "Donald Trunp."

 Addition of extra space characters

-On many services, all that is required for an account to be a unique is for it to not have the same characters as another account.
-So, some users will create unique accounts by adding spacing characters like the underscore, hyphen, and period between names.
+On many services, all that's required for a unique account is to not have the same characters as another account.
+So, some users create unique accounts by adding spacing characters like the underscore, hyphen, and period between names.
 For example, "DonaldTrump," "Donald_Trump," "Donald-Trump," and "Donald.Trump." are all valid and unique account names.

 Added a prefix or suffix word to a name

-Adding a prefix like "a," "the," or "real," to the front of an account is another way a fake account to be created.
+Adding prefix like "a," "the," or "real," to the front of an account is another way a fake account is created.
 However, as seen in our earlier example of Donal Trump's account (@realDonaldTrump), some valid accounts may have a prefix.